 HARASSMENT STATEMENT

-In compliance with Federal and State laws, it is the policy of the Montana Food Bank Network to prohibit sexual and other harassment by any staff or volunteer.
+In compliance with federal and state laws, it is the policy of MFBN to prohibit sexual and other harassment by any staff or volunteer.
 Harassment creates a hostile working environment and will not be tolerated.
 Any person who feels they have been subject to harassment should report the alleged act immediately to the Volunteer Coordinator.

 SAFETY POLICY

-• No open-toed shoes or sandals allowed while volunteering in the warehouse.
-Closed-toed shoes are required.
+- No open-toed shoes or sandals allowed while volunteering in the warehouse.
 MFBN does not provide footwear and individuals will not be allowed in the warehouse to volunteer until proper footwear is obtained.

 Food, drinks, gum, and personal effects are not allowed in the warehouse.
 MFBN staff will advise about where these items may be used or stored.